luximetr/AnyFormatKit/README.md

 ## Installation

+### CocoaPods

 AnyFormatKit is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'AnyFormatKit'
 ```

+### Carthage

+To integrate AnyFormatKit into your Xcode project using Carthage, specify it in your `Cartfile`:

+github "luximetr/AnyFormatKit" ~> 0.1.1

+Run `carthage update` to build the framework and drag the built `AnyFormatKit.framework` into your Xcode project.

 ## Usage